bitstuffing/securecv/README.md

 You could use the editor to see his guts and how it's working, but basically, content is encrypted and needs to be unencrypted.
 Modern browsers are able to do this task in milliseconds.

 This solution was designed in the past by the author @bitstuffing to get an anticrawler site, and this view-based-solution algorithm was implemented on SecureCV.

 ## License
 SecureCV in all versions is coded by @bitstuffing and licensed under [Creative Commons 4.0](https://creativecommons.org/licenses/by/4.0/).
-The same situation happens with the information (also encrypted one), so in an summary you're not authorized to use that information and the application in commercial environments without explicit authorization of the author.
+The same situation happens with the information (also encrypted one), so in a summary you're not authorized to use that information and the application in commercial environments without explicit authorization of the author.

 ##### Powered by [![N|CryptoJS](https://www.gitbook.com/cdn-cgi/image/width=40,height=40,fit=contain,dpr=1,format=auto/https%3A%2F%2Fcryptojs.gitbook.io%2F~%2Ffiles%2Fv0%2Fb%2Fgitbook-28427.appspot.com%2Fo%2Fspaces%252F-LVOh1OI8lhWfR_994H2%252Favatar.png%3Fgeneration%3D1546620224707409%26alt%3Dmedia)](https://cryptojs.gitbook.io/docs/)